 Should I have more tests done?

 Many women will choose to have more tests and/or consultations performed, in order to learn more about the condition of their fetus.
 For example, you might consult with a Geneticist, a specialist in genetic diseases and congenital defects.
-You might undergo genetic tests such as amniocentesis (where a thin needle in used to take a little amniotic fluid from the womb) or CVS to look for chromosomal abnormalities, or chromosomal microarray (CMA, or “chip”) to investigate your fetus’s chromosomal make-up further.
+You might undergo genetic tests such as amniocentesis (where a thin needle in used to take a little amniotic fluid from the womb) or CVS to look for chromosomal abnormalities, or chromosomal microarray (CMA, or “chip”) or exome sequencing, to investigate your fetus’s chromosomal make-up further.
 You might be referred to fetal echocardiography, a specialised ultrasound of the fetal heart during the pregnancy, to determine whether the RAA is isolated (the only heart defect) or associated with other abnormalities.
 You might also request a detailed fetal scan by a fetal medicine specialist.

 What are the things to watch for during the pregnancy?